zengbing15/lumos_doc/docs/tutorials/queryCapacity.md

 ### Get the SUDT Balance of an Account

-The following example collects the cells for a lock script and a SUDT script, and then calculates the total amount of SUDT tokens for the account.
+The following example collects the cells for a lock script and an SUDT script, and then calculates the total amount of SUDT tokens for the account.

 Example: